-India being a signatory to the UN Convention on Rights of Child is under an obligation to remove cruelty towards children by prohibiting canes from schools.
-It is an important element of child protection rights as envisaged by the Convention to lay down a national policy and legislation on use of corporal punishment in schools.
+India, being a signatory to the United Nations Convention on the Rights of the Child, is under an obligation to remove cruelty towards children by prohibiting canes from schools.
+It is an important element of child protection rights as envisaged by the Convention to lay down a national policy and legislation on the use of corporal punishment in schools.

 Having stated this, let’s take a look at the existing provisions in the law that address the issue of corporal punishment.

 Current legal position

 Law and legal systems are expected to protect children from abuse at home, at schools and at systems of administration of justice duly considering their childhood, innocence and incapacity to understand.